 Pursuant to the Spin-Off Agreements, we formed Eye-Fite as a wholly-owned subsidiary of ours and transferred to all of the issued and outstanding share capital of Eye-Fite to OphthaliX, such that Eye-Fite became a wholly-owned subsidiary of OphthaliX.
 In consideration for the transfer of Eye-Fite, OphthaliX issued us 8,000,000 shares of OphthaliX common stock, which represented 86.7% of the issued and outstanding share capital of OphthaliX.
 In addition to the 8,000,000 shares of OphthaliX common stock that were issued to us in consideration for the transfer of Eye-Fite, we also acquired (i) 466,139 shares of OphthaliX common stock that were issued to us in exchange for 714,922 of our ordinary shares, which reflected a price of \$5.148 per share of OphthaliX common stock, and (ii) 97,113 shares of OphthaliX common stock that were issued to us as consideration for our investment of \$500,000 in OphthaliX, also at a price of \$5.148 per share of OphthaliX common stock.
 We were also granted 1,267,316 warrants exercisable for 281,626 shares of OphthaliX common stock.
-Such warrants have an exercise price of US\$7.74 per share and expire on November 20, 2016.
-As of March 29, 2016, none of the warrants had been exercised.
+Such warrants expired on November 20, 2016.

 As a result of the Spin-Off Agreements, we appointed all of the members of the OphthaliX board of directors.
-According to the terms of the Spin-Off Agreements, OphthaliX will continue the development processes, clinical trials and registration of the ophthalmic indications of CF101.
+According to the terms of the Spin-Off Agreements, OphthaliX will continue the development processes, clinical trials and registration of the ophthalmic indications of Piclidenoson.